robtweed/mg-bun-router/README.md

   - params: object containing the names and actual values of any specified parametric path elements.
 For wildcards, the value is the actual URL sub-path for the part represented by the wildcard
   - pathname: path derived from the url
   - query: object representing any URL querystring parameters as name/value pairs
+  - cookies: object representing any incoming Cookies as name/value pairs
   - routerPath: the route (including any parameters or wildcards) as specified in the route that has been applied
   - Request: the original raw Request object